julia-kw/julia-kw.github.io/teaching/2025/math113.md

 Homework
 --------

+* Week 9 **Due Monday 4/7**: Chapter 33 three parts from each of exercises A, B, C, D; Chapter 35 exercise A.

 * Week 8 **Due Monday 3/31**: Chapter 31 exercises A, C.

 * Week 7 **Due Monday 3/24**: Read Chapters 28 and 29.
 Write a one paragraph summary of each chapter and do Chapter 29 exercise B.